saezlab/ShinyFUNKI/tut1_dorothea.md

 Either for hte multiple condition file, or for the differential gene expression, an _ID_ column must be provided.
 This holds the information about the gene identifier.
-For the multiple condition file, the rest of the columns will be treated as different conditions. and for the differential expression file, at least a column named _statistic_ must be provided.
+For the multiple condition file, the rest of the columns will be treated as different conditions.
+For the differential expression file, at least a column named _statistic_ must be provided.
 This statistic column could be t-values, logFc, z-scores or even p-values.

 Remember to indicate the **type of analysis**.